Fee tail: Modern Form

+Most common law jurisdictions have abolished fee tails or greatly restricted their use.
+They survive in limited form in England and Wales, but have been abolished in Scotland, Ireland, and all but four states of the United States.

 Purpose

-The fee tail allowed a patriarch to perpetuate his blood-line, family-name, honour and armorials in the persons of a series of powerful and wealthy male descendants.
+The fee tail was devised to enable a patriarch to perpetuate his blood-line, family-name, honour and armorials in the persons of a series of capable and independent male descendants.
 By keeping his estate intact in the hands of one heir alone, in an ideally indefinite and pre-ordained chain of succession, his own wealth, power and family honour would not be dissipated amongst several male lines, as became the case for example in Napoleonic France by operation of the Napoleonic Code which gave each child the legal right to inherit an equal share of the patrimony, where a formerly great landowning family could be reduced in a few generations to a series of small-holders or peasant farmers.
-It therefore approaches the true corporation which is a legal body or person which does not die and continues in existence and can hold wealth indefinitely.
-Indeed, as a form of trust, whilst the individual trustees may die, replacements are appointed and the trust itself continues, ideally indefinitely.
-In England almost seamless successions were made from patriarch to patriarch, the smoothness of which were often enhanced by baptising the eldest son and heir with his father's Christian name for several generations, for example the FitzWarin family, all named Fulk.
-Such indefinite inalienable land-holdings were soon seen as restrictive on the optimum productive ability of land, which was often converted to deer-parks or pleasure grounds by the wealthy tenant-in-possession, which was damaging to the nation as a whole, and thus laws against perpetuities were enacted, which restricted entails to a maximum number of lives.
+It approaches the true corporation, who is a legal person who does not die but continues to exist independently of the directors and owners.

+Indeed, as a trust, whilst trustees may die, replacements are appointed.
+The trust itself continues, in perpetuity or not.
+As many jurisdictions do not allow perpetual entities in private interests, 'fees tail' are commonly restricted by a rule against perpetuities to extend only for a particular number of future generations.